KnowageLabs/Knowage-Documentation/functionalities-guide/BehavioralModel/ka_dev_behavioralmodel.rst

          Drivers can be correlated so that the value of the first driver is used as a parameter to select values in the second.
 Read more at *Analytical document* chapter.

 We stress that the visibility of specific fields serve to improved human readability when applying filters to documents handled by third users.
-Moreover it is possible to choose (refer to :numref:`hierarchicallvdef`) between **simple**, **tree** and **tree with selectable internal nodes** typology of LOV.
+Moreover it is possible to choose (refer to next figure) between **simple**, **tree** and **tree with selectable internal nodes** typology of LOV.
 The last two are hierarchical and let the user visualize the parameters together with their logical tree structure.

 .. _hierarchicallvdef:
 .. figure:: media/image49.png